-Then, when it comes to marketing, building a landing page is the most important because just telling people about your fundraiser isn’t enough these days.
-Donors need action and promise to take you seriously.
-So give them a place to sign up or purchase tickets to your fundraiser.
-Not only that, but we use the sign up information to send reminders later on that increase fundraiser attendance.
+Then, when it comes to marketing, building a landing page is vital because just telling people about your fundraiser isn’t enough.
+Potential donors need action and promise to take an event seriously.
+The landing page gives them a place to sign up to learn more about an event.
+Plus, we use the sign up information to send reminders later on that increase fundraiser attendance.

-While a landing page is necessary, a blog article is a cherry on top.
+While we think a landing page is necessary, a blog article is a cherry on top.
 It’s a softer way to introduce the fundraiser to your general audience and it gives you more space to share information.
-A landing page has the basics, but an article offers details and creates an additional SEO opportunity for well-known fundraiser dates, like Giving Tuesday.
+A landing page has the basics, but an article offers details and creates an additional SEO opportunity for well-known fundraiser dates like Giving Tuesday.
 Your blog and landing page should link to each other and both of them should link to the payment page.

 2 – Automated Thank You Emails

-We also create automated emails in tandem with landing pages and sign up forms.
+We create automated emails in tandem with landing pages and sign up forms.
 That way everyone who signs up gets all the information they need right away.
 The email inbox is also an easy place to search for the information if an attendee looking to share it.

 3 – Start Publicly with a Save the Date

 Typically, we send a save the date email 45-60 days before the event to everyone in the client network.
 This is the first step of getting the information out publicly.
-The goal here is to have receivers take an action – this could be signing up on your landing page, or clicking a button in the email (or both).
-This allows us to gather information that we can use to send reminders later on in your fundraising calendar.
+The goal here is to have receivers take a specific action – this could be signing up for the event directly or signing up for extra information on the landing page.
+This allows us to gather information that we use to send the reminders we have later on in the fundraising calendar.

-4 – Add Social Media Content to your Fundraising Calendar
+4 – Add Social Media Content to the Fundraising Calendar

-It’s likely that a lot of your followers don’t follow you anywhere except social media – and most people on a business’s social media aren’t purchasers.
-Holding an event is a great way to deepen the connection with this group and pull people into a website.
+It’s likely that a lot of your followers don’t follow a brand anywhere except social media so it’s important to put event information there often.
+Additionally, holding an event is a great way to deepen the connection with followers by pulling people into a website.
 There, brands collect email addresses and a good retention strategy can turn social media followers into fans for life.

-This is like a mini influencer campaign and this is one of the fun parts of building a network as a social impact business!
-We love using the engaged audience that our clients have to make their event pop.
+This is one of the fun parts of building a network as a social impact business!
+We use our clients’ engaged audience to make their event pop.
 It brings in more diverse audiences and elevates the event.

 Here, we create swipe copy and email past donors, board members, and highly engaged audience members asking them to help spread the word.
-This works best with a personal touch from inside of the business, and that’s where the hybrid marketing team excels!
+This works best with a personal touch from inside of the business.
+That’s where the hybrid marketing team excels!

-The attendance records for things like fundraisers, talks, classes, and open houses increase drastically if you send an email reminder.
-People sometimes forget about the events they have coming up or they feel like it doesn’t really matter if they go once the day comes.
+The attendance records for things like fundraisers, talks, classes, and open houses increase drastically with email reminders.
+People sometimes forget about the events they have coming up or they feel like it doesn’t matter if they go once the day comes.
 Sending a little reminder telling them how excited you are about their attendance is the best way to get donors in the door on the day of the event.

 What is the Best Time of Year to Hold a Fundraising Event?

-So we’re deep diving into fundraiser calendar planning in this article so I feel like I need to offer a few pointers about timing throughout the year.
+We’re deep diving into what we add to the fundraiser calendar in this article so I feel like it’s important to include pointers about timing throughout the year.
 For deeper information about year around fundraiser timing, check out this article.